edvinand/OmegaV_BLE_Course/README.md

 </br>
 Next we need to add the hello_world sample as our application.
 The path to the sample is *NCS\zephyr\samples\hello_world*.
 Note that this sample is from the "zephyr" part of nRF Connect SDK (NCS), but there are plenty of samples found in *NCS\nrf\samples* as well.
 </br>
 Start by selecting *Create a new application from sample* in the *nRF Connect* -> *Welcome* tab, and choose settings similar to this the screenshot below.
 I recommend that you create a folder outside the NCS root folder where you store your custom applications.
-In this case, that is the folder where the new application is stored is the *custom_ble_sample*, and the name of the application is *remote_controller*.
+In our case, we will call this folder *custom_ble_sample*, and the name of the application is *remote_controller*.
 The application that we copy to our custom folder with our custom name is the *hello_world* sample.

 Setup Application from Sample |
 ------------ |